 - Repeat until you have made all of your delicious flatbread tortillas.

-- Enjoy once they have thoroughly cooled down, or they will not be as pliable.
-Serve with dinner or use as a wrap to any of your favorite chicken salad sandwiches.
+- Enjoy once thoroughly cooled down; otherwise, they will not be as pliable.
+Serve with dinner, or use them as a wrap for any of your favorite sandwiches.

 Notes